diimri/friends/README.md

 model helps to map the relation (in broader term) controller lets me control the functions of the attributes such as Visibility(backend) Then the views shows us what a user sees (frontend)

+**Controller**
+Here most of the work is in Friends controller which is responsible for all the CRUD operations.

+**Model**
+here the mapping is done between the users and friends

+**View**
+This is responsible to show us the interface